yaelatletl/-godot-gj-api-h/README.md

 * Get Basic User Info
 ```
 get_user_info(user_name)
+get_user_info(id)
 get_user_info()
 ```
+-Must be Authentificated
 -If no username is passed, returns your info
+-ID is passed in form of integer, username in form of string

 * Get Friends Info
 ```
 get_friends_info()
 ```
+-Must be authentificated
 return array of user_info of your friends